milescajus/2D_pathfinder/README.md

 `Pathfinder.exe 6`

+UNIX systems should use `csc` for compilation and `mono` to run the executable.

 Walls must be edited manually in `Pathfinder.cs`.

 Currently simply prints the grid in the terminal with each move, where `[ ]` is a free space, `[X]` is the current position, and `[*]` is a wall.
 Past moves are tracked and avoided to prevent getting stuck in loops.